-Dallas Baptist University is proud to be a member of the Council for Christian Colleges and Universities (CCCU), an international association of intentionally Christian colleges and universities.
+Dallas Baptist University is proud to be a member of the Council for Christian Colleges and Universities (CCCU), a higher education association of more than 150 intentionally Christ-centered institutions around the world.
 There are 111 member campuses in North America and all are fully-accredited, comprehensive colleges and universities with curricula rooted in the arts and sciences.
-In addition, 70 affiliate campuses from 24 countries are part of the CCCU.
+In addition, 70 affiliate campuses from 23 countries are part of the CCCU.
 The Council's mission is to advance the cause of Christ-centered higher education and to help its institutions transform lives by faithfully relating scholarship and service to biblical truth.